Why rent a car in Portugal?

 Portugal Mini Guide

 Portugal is one of the most visited holiday destinations in Europe and is particularly popular with the British, Germans and the Dutch because of its excellent weather and comprehensive facilities.
-We have other great locations in Europe including Spain
+We have other great locations in Europe including Spain and France.

 The most westerly country in mainland Europe, Portugal has an expansive coastline on the Atlantic Ocean and has been a perennial favourite with holiday makers across the globe looking for beautiful beaches and a temperate climate whilst offering great value for money.